SciVee: History

-Beliefs & Objectives
+Beliefs and objectives

 Philip Bourne stated in his article in CTWatch Quarterly, Volume 3, Number 3, August 2007:

 "We believe that the research community is ripe for a revolution in scientific communication and that the current generation of scientists will be the one to push it forward.
 These scientists, generally graduate students and new post-docs, have grown up with cyberinfrastructure as a part of their daily lives, not just a specialized aspect of their profession.
 They have a natural ability to do science in an electronic environment without the need for printed publications or static documents and, in fact, can feel quite limited by the traditional format of a publication.
 Perhaps most importantly, they appreciate that the sheer amount of data and the number of publications is prohibitive to the traditional methods of keeping current with the literature....To this end, we have developed SciVee, which allows authors to upload an article they have already published (open access, naturally) with a video or podcast presentation (about 10 minutes long) that they have made that describes the highlights of the paper.
 The author can then synchronize the video with the content of the article (text, figures, etc.) such that the relevant parts of the article appear as the author discusses them during the video presentation.
 We call the result a pubcast."

 Lynn Fink, SciVee's scientific developer, stated in her article submitted to FEST, the International Science Media Fair in Trieste: